Skip to main content

 2. Identifies the App

-3. Loads the configured Agent
+3. Resolves the configured Agent

-4. Retrieves conversation memory
+4. Loads conversation state

-5. Executes AI processing
+5. Executes AI reasoning

 Agents operate with: